 How we report

 The American Developer runs an automated newsroom under human editorial oversight.
-These are the standards it runs on — non-negotiable.
+These are the standards it runs on, non-negotiable.

-Sourcing — primary-source-first
+Sourcing

-Writing — original, in our voice
+Writing, original, in our voice

 Every article is written from scratch.
 We never copy, lightly paraphrase, or mirror the structure of a source article.
 Facts and figures may be reported; another outlet's expression may not be reused.
 Each story is built the same way: what happened, why it matters, the numbers, and what's next.